Discover the collaborative, provocative, humorous and joyful art of Australian artist Pat Larter in her first solo exhibition in a public art museum

-The first solo exhibition in a public art museum of Australian artist Pat Larter, reveals a collaborative, provocative, humorous and ultimately joyful artistic practice spaning 30 years.
-Through her work, Pat challenged conventions of the male gaze and stereotypes of female desire and sexuality.
+Through her work over 30 years, Pat Larter challenged conventions of the male gaze and stereotypes of female desire and sexuality.
 From her homes at Luddenham and then Yass, in rural NSW, she became one of the major voices in the international, and fiercely anti-establishment, mail-art movement, coining the term ‘femail’ art.

 Lowy, Gonski Gallery